HUman RIghts and Democracy

 Functional democracies require highly developed citizens, which requires improving birth conditions and seriously investing time, love, and resources into every child born.

 There is no way around this.
 The Children’s Rights Convention was designed to protect human rights that are specific to children, and ensure children’s development.
 But there have been no serious efforts to link the Convention to better family planning, and actually ensure the Convention’s intended outcomes.
 We do not apply the Convention upstream, to ensure children are born in sufficient conditions.
-Because we never never accounted for the role poor family planning plays in creating massive inequality and differences in opportunities in life, we we failed to ensure human rights and minimum standards of welfare and equality for children.
+Because we never never accounted for the role poor family planning plays in creating massive inequality and differences in opportunities in life, we failed to ensure human rights and minimum standards of welfare and equality for children.
 And as a result, we never ensured that adults become sufficiently developed to engage in the self-rule of true democracy.
 Without the requisite safeguard of ensuring serious childhood development, world population has exploded and created a negative feedback loop making it harder and harder to create systems of human rights and democracy.
 Today the average individual has little or no power over the government, their voices are lost in the crowd, and wealthy persons and corporations have significant control over our lives.

 We can fix these mistakes.